hoverbike1/TOTK-Mods-collection/README.md

 - [Graphics - Anisotropic filtering fix](https://github.com/Wollnashorn/switch-mods/tree/master/0100F2C0115B6000) : @Wollnashorn

+- [FPS - Cutscene-fix] : theboy181

-- Others : A real mistery.
+- Others : A real mystery.
 We gather mods found on the yuzu reddit and discord, if you are the owner of one of them, contact us so we can credit you.